-Trooper who police say killed 2 filed for bankruptcy in 2015
+Trooper who cops say killed 2 had filed for bankruptcy

 Harrisburg, Pa. — Court records show a retired state trooper who police say fatally shot two Pennsylvania Turnpike workers and robbed an armored car collecting fare money filed for bankruptcy last year and had been accused of domestic assault.

 Federal bankruptcy records say Clarence Briggs and his wife Donna had debts of $315,000 when they sought protection in March 2015.

 Police say that on Sunday, Briggs shot and killed turnpike employee Danny Crouse and Ronald Heist, who was working in turnpike security, at the rural Fort Littleton toll plaza west of Harrisburg.
 Briggs was shot and killed by police.

 His bankruptcy lawyer, Chad Julius, says he’s in shock.